-At Home in Space is Canada's first psychosocial experiment on board the International Space Station (ISS).
-It examines how astronauts from all over the world make the Station feel like home, far from friends and family, in an often stressful space environment.
+At Home in Space was Canada's first psychosocial experiment on board the International Space Station (ISS).
+It examined how astronauts from all over the world make the Station feel like home, far from friends and family, in an often stressful space environment.

 Astronauts spend years training for their missions, but no amount of groundwork can truly prepare them for the unique, spontaneous adaptations they must make when living in space.
 They are faced with isolation, loneliness, high stress levels, and cramped quarters with new roommates.

 At Home in Space took a closer look at how crewmembers adapt to living with each other by creating a shared culture.
 Its findings could help develop guidelines to enhance the well-being of space travellers during longer trips to faraway destinations like Mars.

 - gain a better understanding of the mental, emotional, social, cultural, and environmental adjustments that astronauts make during their missions